-My name is Linda McGaughey and I am the School Nurse at Bennett Memorial Diocesan School.
-I work together with other members of the Welfare Team to ensure the health and wellbeing of all the students here at school.
+My name is Nurse Becki and I am the school nurse at Bennett Memorial Diocesan School.
+I work together with other members of the Welfare Team to ensure that the health and wellbeing needs of all the students here at school are met.

 In all cases, if an injury or illness appears to be serious or debilitating, a parent/guardian will be contacted immediately in order that their child can be taken home or to hospital.
 Please inform the school of any change of contact details.

-The parents/guardians of all students with a medical condition, whether it be a long term illness or a short term one that impacts on their daily life will be asked to complete a Care Plan.
-For example, students with asthma, epilepsy, diabetes, anaphylaxis or any illness that can affect their daily living.
+The parents/guardians of all students with a medical condition, whether it be a long-term illness or a short term one that impacts on their daily life will be asked to complete a care plan, you will find this on the school website.
+For example, students with asthma, allergies, hayfever, epilepsy, diabetes, anaphylaxis or any illness that can affect their daily living.

-It is vital in certain situations where a child’s health is at risk that I liaise with other school staff, for example students with severe allergies, diabetes, epilepsy or asthma.
-If you do not consent to information regarding your child’s health and wellbeing being discussed with other members of staff, please inform me in writing.
+It is vital in certain situations where a child’s health is at risk that we liaise with other school staff, for example students with severe allergies, diabetes, epilepsy or asthma.
+If you do not consent to information regarding your child’s health and wellbeing being discussed with other members of staff, please inform us in writing.

 Please do not send your child to school if they are too unwell to attend lessons, or with injuries that have occurred out of school.
-The Medical Room has 1 bed for emergencies and sudden illness and should not be used as an alternative to being at home.
-Please contact your child’s year manager if you feel your child might benefit from attending the Achievement and Re-integration Centre.
+The Medical Room has 2 beds for emergencies and sudden illness and should not be used as an alternative to being at home.
+Please contact your child’s year manager if you feel your child might benefit from attending the Achievement and Re-integration Centre (ARC).

-Care Plans and medication consent forms, for both over the counter and prescription medicines, can be downloaded from the Form section by following the links above.
-You will also find information on various subjects, including advice on infectious diseases, relevant fact sheets and childhood immunisations.
+Please note: Care Plans and medication consent forms, for both over the counter and prescription medicines, can be downloaded from the school website.
+You will also find information on various subjects, including advice on infectious diseases, school nurse frequently asked questions, relevant fact sheets and childhood immunisations.